-MRM’s Eric Johnson has written a book during the past year of COVID titled Introducing Christianity to Mormons.
-It will be published by Harvest House Publishers in September 2022.
-(Yes, it takes a long time to publish a book!)
+MRM’s Eric Johnson has written a book titled Introducing Christianity to Mormons.
+It will be released by Harvest House Publishers on September 13, 2022.

 It has been written because survey evidence shows how 45% of all people who leave Mormonism head to atheism, agnosticism, or nothing at all.
 Only 10% of those who leave end up in a Bible-believing Evangelical Christian church.
 These statistics are shameful.

 Visit the official website of the book at IntroducingChristianity.com